Theory and Background

 More details on deriving the above expression, filtering, and large eddy simulation can be found in [Pop00].
 To close the problem, the subgrid stress must be defined.
 For implicit LES, the subgrid stress is set to zero and the numerical properties of the discretized system are assumed to account for the effect of subgrid scale structures on the filtered solution field.
 For explicit LES, it is defined by a subgrid stress model.

-Data-driven SGS Model
+Data-Driven SGS Model

 The data-driven SGS model implemented here uses a small neural network to compute the SGS term.
 The SGS tensor is calculated at nodes using an \(L^2\) projection of the velocity gradient and grid anisotropy tensor, and then interpolated onto quadrature points.
 More details regarding the theoretical background of the model can be found in [PJE22a] and [PJE22b].